-In the United States, the name lavigne is the 3,162nd most popular surname with an estimated 9,948 people with that name.
-However, in Canada, the name lavigne is ranked the 344th most popular surname with an estimated 13,284 people with that name.
-And in France, the name lavigne is the 564th popular surname with an estimated 8,281 people with that name.
+In the United States, the name Lavigne is the 3,162nd most popular surname with an estimated 9,948 people with that name.
+However, in Canada, the name Lavigne is ranked the 344th most popular surname with an estimated 13,284 people with that name.
+And in Quebec, Canada, the name Lavigne is the 201st popular surname.
+France ranks Lavigne as 564th with 8,281 people.

 - Etienne Lavigne, who landed in Rhode Island in 1686

 Lavigne Settlers in United States in the 19th Century

 - Mr. Lavigne, who arrived in New Orleans, La in 1813

 - Jean Baptiste and Joseph Lavigne, who arrived in New Orleans in 1820

 - Alphonse Lavigne, who arrived in Mississippi in 1899